-Data sets define the filters and fields for your Geopointe searches.
+Data sets define the filters and fields used for searching and displaying your Salesforce data in Geopointe.
 They are the most important component to understanding how searches on the map work.

 After performing the Post-Install Steps, you should see default data sets on your Saved Layers tab.
 You'll recognize the defaults because they will include the Salesforce Object name followed by (All).
 You should see them as part of your list, below the folders section.

 When you hover over a data set, you'll notice a gray highlight bar and three dots to the right.
-That is your Menu Button.
+This is the Layer Options menu.
 If you click on the menu, you will have one or two options: Edit Data Set and Delete Data Set (Note: Geopointe end users cannot delete nor make permanent changes to an org-wide data set).
 To demonstrate the capabilities of a data set, click Edit Data Set.
 This will bring up the Data Set editing module.

-Show Filter - Restricts the data set by ownership; it can be set to All Records or just My Records (The 'my' denoting whoever is currently using the application).
-On Account Team is also an option if Account teams is enabled, and My Territory related filters are enabled for Salesforce Territory Management users.
+Show Filter - Filter by record ownership by selecting All Records or just My Records (records owned by the current user) from the dropdown.
+(On Account Team is also an option if Account teams is enabled, and My Territory related filters are enabled for Salesforce Territory Management users.)
 Note: End users only see records they have access to.
 We honor the Salesforce accessibility settings.

 Cross Object Filters - Cross-object filters allow you to filter based on records related to the map object.
 If the object shows up as a related list on your page layouts, it will be accessible here.
 In its most basic form, a cross-object filter can be a simple with/without (example: Accounts with Opportunities).
 However, you can take it a step farther, to Accounts with Open Opportunities worth greater than $10,000.